 People who are great communicators have made it a priority to develop their communication skills.

-To top it off there’s nothing else in the world we were born knowing how to do perfectly Not one thing!
+To top it off there’s nothing else in the world we were born knowing how to do impeccably.
+Not one thing!
 We take golf lessons, tennis lessons, music lessons.
 The list goes on.
 There really is no reason why we should still ask ourselves, Why do I get nervous when I talk?
-We must start asking ourselves how to change our nervousness into power.Teachers need to help the children design their #presentations and practice them in a systematic, comfortable way.
+We must start by asking ourselves how to change our nervousness into power.Teachers need to help the children design their #presentations and practice them in a systematic, comfortable way.
 Click To Tweet

 How to Be Calm When You Talk

-Like any time you want to make a change you need to first become aware of the specific problems.
-In the case of nervousness it’s the tension in your body.
+Like any time you want to make a change, you need first to become aware of the specific problems.
+In the case of nervousness, it’s the tension in your body.
 We humans carry around tension that we don’t even know about until we become injured.